French police question director over assault claim by top actress - The Observers - France 24

 Paris (AFP)

-French police on Monday questioned a film director accused by star actress Adele Haenel of assaulting her while she was an underage teenager, prosecutors said Tuesday, in a case that has rocked the French cinema industry.
+French police on Tuesday questioned a film director accused by star actress Adele Haenel of assaulting her when she was an underage teenager, prosecutors said, in a case that has rocked the French cinema industry.

-Christophe Ruggia was detained by investigators on accusations of sexual assault and harassment of a minor by a person in authority, a source in the Paris prosecutors office told AFP, confirming a report by LCI television.
+Investigators detained Christophe Ruggia on accusations of sexual assault and harassment of a minor by a person in authority, a source in the Paris prosecutor's office told AFP, confirming a report by LCI television.

-Haenel lodged a formal complaint against Ruggia in November after accusing him in an interview that month of sexually harassing her between the ages of 12 and 15.
+Haenel, 31, lodged a formal complaint against Ruggia in November after accusing him in an interview that month of sexually harassing her when she was between the ages of 12 and 15.

-She accused Ruggia, who directed her in "The Devils," her first film role, of repeatedly touching and kissing her.
+She accused Ruggia, who directed her in the 2002 movie "The Devils", her first film role, of repeatedly touching and kissing her.

+Ruggia, 55, was detained in the early morning at his home and then questioned by investigators at Nanterre outside Paris.
+Under French law such a detention for questioning can last up to 48 hours.

 Ruggia at first fiercely denied harassing Haenel on the set of the 2002 movie before asking her to forgive him.
 He then said that she was targeting him because he denied her a part in another film.